-- c.
-Flange gaskets: - Gasket material to be asbestos free and suitable for pressure temperatures and fluid of piping system.
+c.
+Flange gaskets:

+- i.
+Gasket material to be asbestos free and suitable for pressure temperatures and fluid of piping system.
 Non-metallic gaskets shall be in accordance with ANSI/ASME B16.21 and ASTM F104.
-Unless otherwise indicated or recommended by manufacturer, gaskets shall be with 1/16" thick. - Service temperature (250 °F thru 800 °F) Basis of design is Flexitallic Style CG, Flexible graphite filler, 304 SS winding, carbon steel centering ring, 0.175" thickness.
-Acceptable manufacturers are Flexitallic, Garlock, and Lamas. - d.
-Bolting: - i.
+Unless otherwise indicated or recommended by manufacturer, gaskets shall be 1/16-inch thick. - ii.
+Service temperature (250 °F thru 800 °F) Basis of design is Flexitallic Style CG, Flexible graphite filler, 304 SS winding, carbon steel centering ring, and 0.175-inch thick.
+Acceptable manufacturers are Flexitallic, Garlock, and Lamas.

+d.
+Bolting:

+- i.
 Bolts, bolt studs, nuts and washers shall have zinc plated finish.
 All bolts, bolt studs, nuts and washers in contact with soil shall be stainless steel. - ii.
 Thread shall be in accordance with ANSI/ASME B1.1, Class 2A tolerance for external threads and Class 2B tolerance for internal threads.
-Threads shall be coarse- thread series except that alloy steel bolting 1%" and larger in diameter shall be 8 pitch thread series. - iii.
-Threaded rods are not allowed as fastening elements. - For all service temperatures, use alloy steel bolts or stud bolts conforming to ASTM A193, Grade B7 or B16, with nuts conforming to ASTM A194, Grade 2H. - v.
+Threads shall be coarse-thread series except that alloy steel bolting 1-1/8" and larger in diameter shall be 8 pitch thread series. - iii.
+Threaded rods are not allowed as fastening elements. - iv.
+For all service temperatures, use alloy steel bolts or stud bolts conforming to ASTM A193, Grade B7 or B16, with nuts conforming to ASTM A194, Grade 2H.

+v.
 No stainless steel bolts to be used for above ground steam applications.